On bounds for norms of reparameterized ReLU artificial neural network parameters: sums of fractional powers of the Lipschitz norm control the network parameter vector: Introduction

-The left inequality, on the other hand, or a reparametrization bound comparable in kind, is to the best of our knowledge not known in the scientific literature and is one of the key contributions of this article.
-We emphasize that a reparameterization of the ANNs is mandatory for the left inequality to hold, since parts of the parameters of every ANN can be chosen arbitrary large without changing its realization function, for example, by scaling the input weights and output weights of hidden neurons.
-Both inequalities combined roughly give a kind of equivalence for the class of ANN parameter vectors with the same realization function and the Lipschitz norm of the ANN realization function.
+(see above \cref{thm:positive}).
+The left inequality, on the other hand, or a reparameterization bound comparable in kind, is to the best of our knowledge not known in the scientific literature and is one of the key contributions of this article.
+We emphasize that a reparameterization of the \ANNs\ is mandatory for the left inequality to hold, since parts of the parameters of every \ANN\ can be chosen arbitrarily large without changing its realization function, for example, by scaling the input weights and output weights of hidden neurons.
+Both inequalities combined roughly give a kind of equivalence for the class of \ANN\ parameter vectors with the same realization function and the Lipschitz norm of the \ANN\ realization function.

 The upper bounds for the reparameterized network parameters from \cref{thm:positive} and its more general version in \cref{thm:bound}, respectively, are also relevant in other aspects.
-For example, in the training of ANNs with one hidden layer and ReLU activation in a supervised learning problem the position of global minima of the underlying risk function can be specified in more detail.
+For example, in the training of \ANNs\ with one hidden layer and \ReLU\ activation in a supervised learning problem the position of global minima of the underlying risk function can be specified in more detail.
 Specifically, in \cref{cor:global_minimum} below we show in the special situation where there is only one neuron on the input layer (corresponding to the case $ d = 1 $ in \cref{thm:positive}) and where the target function $ f \colon [\ms a, \ms b] \to \R $ is Lipschitz continuous that there exists a global minimum of the risk function within an area that depends on the permissible input domain specified by $ \ms a, \ms b \in \R $, the network width $ \width \in \N $, the Lipschitz constant of the target function, and the supremum norm of the target function.
 We now present the precise statement of \cref{cor:global_minimum}.

 \begin{cor} Let $ \width, \dimension \in \N $, $ \ms a, L, \ms C \in \R $, $ \ms b \in (\ms a, \infty) $ satisfy $ \dimension = 3 \width + 1 $, let $ f \colon [\ms a, \ms b] \to \R $ satisfy for all $ x, y \in [\ms a, \ms b] $ that $ \abs{ f(x) - f(y) } \le L \abs{ x - y } $ and